Eli-Schei/resource-sheets/M365/Power Apps and PCF/PCF-cheat-sheet.md

 //you can use auth list to see current connecions pac auth list

-//then use pcf push to build a temporary solution and then push it to the environment vi authenticated with pac pcf push --publisher-prefix ehs
+//then use pcf push to build a temporary solution and then push it to the environment you authenticated with pac pcf push --publisher-prefix ehs
 ```